Greenbelt Land

 We are highly experienced at assessing and taking forward sites which have a good chance of gaining planning permission within the Green Belt.
 An early feasibility assessment of your site and its development opportunities will be vital in pursuing the correct form on the right site.

-The NPPF (National Planning Policy Framework) states that “inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances.
+The NPPF (National Planning Policy Framework) states that “inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances.”

 The NPPF and local planning authorities encourage development on previously developed land within the Green Belt, due to the want to reform tatty parts of the rural scene into a more tranquil rural amenity.
-Such need for re-use of previously developed land is compounded by the need to provide new housing to feed the reality of growing demand for housing and meet housing targets.
+Such need for re-use of previously developed land, is compounded by the need to provide new housing to feed the reality of growing demand for housing and to meet housing targets.
 This is causing some local authorities to reconsider how they approach the increased number of applications that fall within the Green Belt designation.

 Finding the special spark!